Tihar (festival): Gai Tihar and Lakshmi Puja (Day 3)

-Govardhan Puja and Mha Puja (Day 4)
+Goru Puja and Mha Puja (Day 4)

-The fourth day of Tihar is known as Goru Puja, where the ox is worshipped and celebrated.
-The ox is seen as an analogue to the cow in Hinduism, as the ox provides manual labour, especially important for an agricultural country like Nepal.
-Vaishnav Hindus also perform Govardhan Puja, which is worship towards the holy Govardhan mountain.
-A pile of cow dung is taken as representative of the mountain and worshipped.
+The fourth day of Tihar is called Goru Puja (गोरु पूजा), during which the ox is worshipped.
+In Hinduism, the ox is regarded as the counterpart of the cow, valued especially for its role in agriculture and manual labour.

+On the same day, many Vaishnav Hindu devotees also perform Govardhan Puja, offering worship to the sacred Govardhan Hill in reverence of Lord Krishna and his divine protection.

-The fourth day of Tihar also generally coincides with the first day of the Nepal Sambat calendar and thus, it is the celebratory Mha Puja for the Newar community, Mha Puja is a unique tradition where the self and the soul within is worshipped.
+The fourth day of Tihar also generally coincides with the first day of the Nepal Sambat calendar.
+On this occasion, the Newar community observes Mha Puja, it is a unique tradition where the self and the soul within is worshipped.

 Bhai Tika (Day 5)

-The fifth and last day of Tihar is called Bhai Tika.
+The fifth and last day of Tihar is called Bhai Tika (भाइ टिका).
 On this final day, which is celebrated with much fanfare across the country, brothers and sisters mark their special bond by worshipping each other with giving gifts to each other to express their feelings.

 The legend goes that when the goddess Yamuna's brother fell mortally ill, Yama the god of death came to take his soul.
 Yamuna pleaded with the death god to wait until she had finished her final puja for her brother.
 She then embarked on a long elaborate ceremony that grew to include Yama.
 The Yamuna then asked Yama to not take away her brother until the tika on his forehead had faded, the oil she had sprinkled on him had dried and the Makhamali Ful Ko Mala (Gomphrena globosa) garlands she had put around his neck had wilted.

 Thus, on the fifth day of Tihar, sisters create a protective barrier of holy water and blessed oil around their brothers, circumambulating them several times.
 A special garland made out of the makhamali flower (Gomphrena globosa) is placed around the brother's neck as this flower is known for its long life.
 The tika placed on the forehead of the brother is also unique in that it consists of seven different colours.
 The tika is also placed on the sister's forehead by the brother.

 The ceremony is performed regardless of whether the brother is older or younger than the sister and first or second cousins are also eligible for the ceremony.
 In the end, the brother touches the feet of their sisters with their forehead, signifying love, respect and devotion.
 The brothers receive a variety of cooked food such as sel roti, fruits and packaged food while the sisters receive cash or other gifts such as clothing.